rito1998/zig-wol/README.md

 ## Remote wake-on-lan

 Using the subcommand **relay** it is possible to make zig-wol work as a beacon that listens on `--listen_address` for inbound wake-on-lan magic packets and relays them to a `--relay_address`.
-The parameters --listen_port and --relay_port are optional and default to port 9 if unspecified, it is recomended to specify two different port numbers.
+The parameters --listen_port and --relay_port are optional and default to port 9 if unspecified.
+It is recommended to use two different port numbers.

 ```sh
 zig-wol relay --listen_address 192.168.0.10 --listen_port 9999 --relay_address 192.168.0.255 --relay_port 9
 ```

-A realistic example usage, using the command above as a reference, is to have a home LAN comprised of one or more powerful machines that need to be woken remotely and an always-on low-power machine, like a raspberry-pi, that runs the `zig-wol relay` repeater.
+A realistic example usage, using the command above as a reference, is to have a home LAN comprised of one or more powerful machines that need to be woken remotely and an always-on low-power machine, like a Raspberry Pi, that runs the `zig-wol relay` repeater.
-Enable port-forwarding in the router settings to forward inbound traffic from some specific port of choice to 9999/udp of the raspberry-pi, then zig-wol relay service relays the magic packets on the local subnet broadcast allowing to wake the other machines from outside the LAN, provided the router public address is known.
+Enable port-forwarding in the router settings to forward inbound traffic from some specific port of choice to 9999/udp of the Raspberry Pi, then zig-wol relay service relays the magic packets on the local subnet broadcast allowing to wake the other machines from outside the LAN, provided the router public address is known.

 ![relay-diagram](docs/assets/relay-diagram.png)